jptacek/JPtacek.com/src/documents/2014/01/chocolately-and-boxstarter/index.html.md

 You can take a look at the file, but it is pretty basic.

-I setup the Explorer options I want, for example, showing file extensions, and the provides me consistency across my installs.
+I setup the Explorer options I want, for example, showing file extensions, and that provides me consistency across my installs.

 I then install the bevy of browsers that all web developers want at their disposal.
 This is followed by setups for Git,